espensk/asteroids/README.md

 - Add a real database, I'd go with memcached as it's simple.
 Until a real persistence requirement come.
 - Fork queries to NASA in parallel, using client's rx() api and CompletableFutures.
   It causes some more complexity so I thought I'd test it with synchronous requests first, but never got time to paralellize it.
-- Possibly add a more intelligent cache presence check so that we can query 7 days at NASA, cutting # requests by 1/7.
+- Possibly add a more intelligent cache presence check so that we can query 7 days at NASA, cutting # requests by 7.
 - Add Dockerfile to bundle this as an image and publish it
-- Add a k8s cluster with database (memcached?)
+- Add a k8s cluster with database (memcached?) included through the helm chart
+- The biggest and closest algorithm could be made more lean (require less memory) by letting them provide a filter/collector all the way to the Provider, letting only the 1 largest or 10 closest asteroids need to be stored while we iterate the list.
+  Unlike today where we get the whole list and then filter.
+It's not a huge problem with max 356*~15 asteroids, but for huge datasets this is an issue.
 - For now we're logging to stdout as it's simple.
 However as we use the logging facade slf4j it's simple to wire in more comprehensive logging later.
 - Dates.
 It's weird that the NASA APIs present dates without timezone?
   I have for now ignored timezone in the app by using localtime, but in real world this must be accounted for.